NervanaSystems/ngraph-tf/README.md

         import ngraph_bridge

-Examples on how to use ngraph_bridge is here : https://github.com/NervanaSystems/ngraph-tf/tree/master/examples
+Detailed examples on how to use ngraph_bridge is located in the [examples] directory.

 Note: The version of the ngraph-tensorflow-bridge is not going to be exactly the same as when you build from source.
 This is due to delay in the source release and publishing the corresponding Python wheel.